J-O-H-N-P-A-U-L/guzzolene/pages/mad-max-atari-2600/index.md

 They ride on their motor cycles towards you , you must run them down but watch out for the trucks if you hit too many trucks your car is destroyed and it's game over for you!

-This is a work in progress right now I am working on.
+This is a work in progress right now.
+I am working on.

 It is looking pretty nice, although I wish I could do big sprites like in Activision's Grand Prix.